 The term ‘bulk material handling’ generally refers to the engineering involved in designing mechanical equipment to handle and process bulk materials.
 Bulk powders, granules, flakes or pellets are supplied and delivered in a variety of different containers.
 These are typically bulk bags (often called big bags, FIBCs or super sacks), boxes (often called octabins), and rigid bins.

-Bulk material handling is an essential part of most manufacturing processes.
-You’ll find that manufacturers in the food, beverage, confectionery, pet food, animal feed, tobacco, chemical, agricultural chemical, polymer, plastic, rubber, ceramic, cosmetic, environmental, electronics, consumer home product, mining, mineral, powdered metal, paint, pigment, coating, paper, textile, and recycling industries ALL utilize bulk materials.
+Bulk material handling is an essential part of all industries that process dry bulk ingredients.
+Process industries include the manufacture of food, beverage, confectionery, pet food, animal feed, tobacco, chemical, agricultural chemical, polymer, plastic, rubber, ceramic, cosmetic, environmental, electronics, consumer home products, mining, mineral, powdered metal, paint, pigment, coating, paper, textile, and recycling industries ALL utilize dry bulk materials.
 Why?
 For the same reasons, Americans flock to Costco to buy in bulk.
 Buying in bulk saves money.
 Quite literally thousands of materials are bought or sold in bulk.
 These vary from food ingredients, chemical powders, and pharmaceutical powders to plastic pellets or flakes.
 The photo below shows bulk bags loaded and stacked in the hold of a ship.

 Characteristics of Your Material